-Auditors determined that the District failed to properly maintain residency, birth certificate and immunization documentation for some students as required by statute and ADE guidelines.
+Auditors determined that the District failed to properly maintain residency and birth certificate documentation for some students as required by statute and ADE guidelines.
 The District did not properly maintain required documentation in some of its student cumulative files.
 In the future, the District should properly maintain these documents to ensure compliance with statute and ADE guidelines.